Unwind in Iceland: Your Guide to Hot Springs + Chill Spots

 • It's near a lake, so during the summer months, mosquitoes can be annoying.

 • It's kind of far from the main tourist hubs like Reykjavik, so getting there takes time and planning.
-You might need to hire a car.
+You will prob need to hire a car.

 The secret lagoon in Iceland is a bucket list destination for women who love to travel